The Guineo-Congolian Rainforest and the Late Holocene Rainforests Crisis

 Substantial debate exists within the archaeological and paleoecological community

 about what caused this wide-spread forest retreat [3,5-9].
-Traditionally, the view has been that the forest retreat was the result of climatic changes, either aridification due to reduced precipitation or the more widely accepted idea now which is that precipitation remained constant, but slight changes in climate dynamics meant that rain was now split seasonally, causing the introduction of a dry season to these environments which they didn't have prior to the LHRC
+Traditionally, the view has been that the forest retreat was the result of climatic changes, either aridification due to reduced precipitation or the more widely accepted idea now which is that precipitation remained constant, but slight changes in climate dynamics meant that rain was now split seasonally, causing the introduction of a dry season to these environments which they didn't have prior to the LHRC 5,6.
+The dry season would be enough to cause an environmental shift away from rainforest trees because these trees require moisture all of the time.
+The savannas in central and west Africa today do not require substantially less water than the surrounding forests, but they do need a dry season.
+As such, it is very feasible that a shift that caused t

 he formation of the dry season would have resulted in the expansion of savanna landscapes.
 This dry season is proposed to have been the result of changes in the ocean temperatures offshore of West Africa which control the seasonality of the rains.

-Fragments of oil palm seeds found in
+Fragments of oil palm seeds found in archaeological site in South Cameroon.
+Source: Neumann et al. (2012).
+[10] |

 The time frame of the LHRC also coincides with the period of expansion in the area of agriculturalists and early iron age peoples, referred to as the Bantu expansion, referring to the Bantu speaking people who were expanding across central Africa at this point.
 People who support a climatic change model suggest that the expansion of the Bantu speaking people into these regions was fueled by this change in environments5.
 The receding forests and expanding grasslands gave greater access to resources, allowing more area to graze and to cultivate.
 The retreat of the forest coincides with increases in grass seeds belonging to pearl millet, which was cultivated by the Bantu speaking people5.
 The climate catalysts supporters argue that the agriculture wasn’t what caused the forest retreat, but the retreating forest allowed for light penetration and thus the growth of grasses.

 The Bantu speaking people brought with them pearl millet and took advantage of the new climatic conditions to cultivate it.
 The receding forest also likely led to the expansion of palm trees along the margin that may also have been cultivated by the Bantu migrants5.
 Along with the cultivation, the Bantu people also brought with them iron smelting and metallurgy.
-Processing iron requires a substantial amount of wood resources to burn, although there is also debate about whether the demands for wood resources for metallurgy is significant enough to cause deforestation9
+Processing iron requires a substantial amount of wood resources to burn, although there is also debate about whether the demands for wood resources for metallurgy is significant enough to cause deforestation9.

 Human Driven Causes for the Late Holocene Rainforest Crisis